-- a) understand the health inequalities experienced by people with learning disabilities - b) understand how reasonable adjustment to meet people's inclusive communication support needs can lead to better outcomes for people, enabling greater independence and participation - c) be able to provide and support people to populate health passports, health action plans, hospital traffic lights or hospital passports and books and how these can provide important information about a person's communication and care needs and any potential hazards such as a risk of choking, known allergies and epilepsy - d) understand the guidelines and principles aimed at stopping the over-medication of people with a learning disability - e) be able to advise on and implement reasonable adjustments to enable the health needs of people with a learning disability to be met - f) understand the importance of inter-agency collaboration and communication - g) be able to lead person-centred practice for people with a learning disability - h) understand the scope of the Accessible Information Standard for health and social care organisations as a whole, including requirements for policy, procedures, human behaviour and where applicable, electronic systems.
-This includes the five-step process for:

-- 1. Identification of needs

-- 2. Recording of needs

-- 3. Flagging of needs

-- 4. Sharing of needs

-- 5. Meeting of needs.
+- a) understand the health inequalities experienced by people with a learning disability - b) understand how reasonable adjustment to meet people's inclusive communication support needs can lead to better outcomes for people, enabling greater independence and participation - c) be able to provide and support people to populate health passports, health action plans, hospital traffic lights or hospital passports and books and understand how these can provide important information about a person's communication and care needs and any potential hazards such as a risk of choking, known allergies and epilepsy - d) identify and set out actions which may support the uptake of annual health checks and population of the GP learning disability register - e) understand the guidelines and principles aimed at stopping the over-medication of people with a learning disability - f) be able to advise on and implement reasonable adjustments to enable the health needs of people with a learning disability to be met - g) promote and support healthcare co-ordination and collaborative working by health and social care professionals - h) understand the importance of inter-agency collaboration and communication - i) be able to lead person-centred practice for people with a learning disability - j) understand the person's communicative needs when considering their capacity to make decisions about their health care - k) understand the scope of the Accessible Information Standard for health and social care organisations, including requirements for policy, procedures, human behaviour and where applicable, electronic systems.
+This includes the five-step process for: - 1.
+Identification of needs - 2.
+Recording of needs - 3.
+Flagging of needs - 4.
+Sharing of needs - 5.
+Meeting of needs.

-- i) understand the interactions of mental capacity legislation, and the appropriate use of DoLs and best interest decisions as it relates to consent for treatment and investigations.
+I) understand the interactions of mental capacity legislation, liberty protection safeguards and best interest decisions as it relates to consent for treatment and investigations.

-Sources of further guidance are shown in Appendix 1.
-Examples of national guidance or legislation with specific relevance to health equality and reasonable adjustments are shown below:
+Sources of further guidance and links to relevant legislation are shown in the appendices.
+Examples of national guidance with specific relevance to this capability are shown below:

-- Accessible Information Standard NHS England (2017) - Generic Service Interventions Pathway: A competency framework to support development of the learning disability workforce, Health Education England (2015) - Improving healthcare access for people with learning disabilities: Guidance for social care staff on how to help people with learning disabilities get better access to medical services to improve their health, Public Health England (2017) - Reasonable adjustments for people with a learning disability Guides on how reasonable adjustments to health services and adjustments to help people with learning disabilities to access services, Public Health England (2018) - Learning Disabilities Mortality Review (LeDeR) Programme, University of Bristol (2017)
+- Accessible Information Standard NHS England (2017) - Improving healthcare access for people with learning disabilities: Guidance for social care staff on how to help people with learning disabilities get better access to medical services to improve their health, Public Health England (2017) - Reasonable adjustments for people with a learning disability Guides on how reasonable adjustments to health services and adjustments to help people with learning disabilities to access services, Public Health England (2018) - Learning Disabilities Mortality Review (LeDeR) Programme, University of Bristol (2017)